-In the morning, some of us went kayaking for something to do until we were picked up. this proved pretty challenging as they were two man kayaks and I had never been kayaking before, so there was some initial disagreement on how best to row, but we got there in the end.
+In the morning, some of us went kayaking for something to do until we were picked up.
+This proved pretty challenging as they were two man kayaks and I had never been kayaking before, so there was some initial disagreement on how best to paddle, but we got there in the end.

 It was exhausting though and I got massive blisters on each thumb which made it somewhat difficult to row but it was still cool to have done.
 Then we had the long and slightly disconcerting trip back down the mountain to Hanoi to look forward to.

 We got back and after a good long shower, headed off into town for some dinner.
 Craig and I decided that we fancied a little bit of luxury after all our travels, and so decided to check out a hotel bar we had been recommended by a friend – think it was a Sofitel but honestly cannot remember.
 It was absolutely lovely and we ended up treating ourselves to dinner.
 It was incredible, the bread came with truffle butter and I had the best salad of my life and we had a cheese board.
 I really missed cheese.

 After that we ventured to a roof bar where we had a drink before heading back to the hotel to prepare for our final trip out, the one we had been most excited about, Ha Long bay.